 The JTS of the 21st century, under the direction of Chancellor Arnold M. Eisen, articulates a vision of Judaism that is learned and passionate, pluralist and authentic, traditional and egalitarian; one that is thoroughly grounded in Jewish texts, history, and practices, and fully engaged with the societies and cultures of the present.
-Our vision joins faith with inquiry; the covenant of our ancestors with the creative insights of today; intense involvement in the society and State of Israel with devotion to the flowering of Judaism throughout the world; service to the Jewish community, as well as to all of the communities of which Jews are a part: our society, our country, and our world.
+Our vision joins faith with inquiry; the covenant of our ancestors with the creative insights of today; intense involvement in the society and State of Israel with devotion to the flowering of Judaism throughout the world; and service to the Jewish community as well as the communities of which Jews are a part: our society, our country, and our world.

 JTS boasts a highly esteemed faculty, one of the world's greatest libraries of Judaica, and a diverse and exceptional student body within the context of a welcoming religious and social community.
 The faculty offers courses in four broad areas: Jewish Languages, Jewish Texts and Interpretations, Jewish Cultures and Communities, and Jewish Leadership.
 Through its five schools, JTS grants undergraduate, graduate, and professional degrees, and offers programs and certificates of continuing professional education.